adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 Receivers are object safe if they implement the (unstable) `core::ops::DispatchFromDyn` trait.

-As not all receivers might want to permit object safety or are unable to support it.
-Therefore object safety should remain being encoded in a different trait than the here proposed `Receiver` trait, likely `DispatchFromDyn`.
+As not all receivers might want to permit object safety or are unable to support it, object safety should remain being encoded in a different trait than the here proposed `Receiver` trait, likely `DispatchFromDyn`.

-Since `DispatchFromDyn` is unstable at the moment, object-safe receivers might be delayed until `DispatchFromDyn` is stabilized. `Receiver` and `DispatchFromDyn` can be stabilized together, but `Receiver` is not blocked in this, since non-object-safe receivers already cover a big chunk of the use-cases.
+This RFC does not propose any changes to `DispatchFromDyn`.
+Since `DispatchFromDyn` is unstable at the moment, object-safe receivers might be delayed until `DispatchFromDyn` is stabilized. `Receiver` is not blocked on further `DispatchFromDyn` work, since non-object-safe receivers already cover a big chunk of the use-cases.

-## Lifetime Elision
+## Lifetime elision

 As discussed in the [motivation](#motivation), this new facility is most likely to be used in cases where a standard reference can't normally be used.
 But the self type might wrap a standard Rust reference, and thus might be parameterized by a lifetime.

-This works just fine:
+Lifetime elision works in the expected fashion:

 ```rust
 struct SmartPtr<'a, T: ?Sized>(&'a T);